elisabattista/rough-volatility-forecasting/Project_Overview.md

 * Nikkei 225
 * Hang Seng Index

-The sample spans approximately two decades and covers multiple market conditions, including periods of low volatility, financial crises and market stress.
+The sample spans approximately two decades and covers multiple market conditions, including periods of low volatility, financial crises, and episodes of market stress.

-The study focuses on one-day-ahead volatility forecasting.
+The study focuses on **one-day-ahead volatility forecasting**.

 ---